Step by Sweet Step

-When we asked Dr. Joseph Edralin, a pediatrician affiliated with Children’s Memorial Hermann at Memorial Hermann The Woodlands, to identify the milestones of early childhood, he told us what he tells every parent who visits his office: each child is unique, and in most cases there’s no reason to worry.
+When we asked Dr. Joseph Edralin, a pediatrician affiliated with Children’s Memorial Hermann at Memorial Hermann The Woodlands Medical Center, to identify the milestones of early childhood, he told us what he tells every parent who visits his office: each child is unique, and in most cases there’s no reason to worry.
 Still, there are benchmarks that every parent should look for from birth through toddlerhood.

 From Day One